stellarsquall/chef-fundamentals-lab_day2/03_ohai/README.md

      * `ohai network`
      * `ohai memory`
      * `ohai languages`
-   * Each plugin has other sub-plugins, or nested keys.
+   * Some plugins contain other sub-plugins, or nested keys.
 These can be accessed by adding a slash after the parent plugin:
      * `ohai memory/total`
      * `ohai cpu/0`
      * `ohai cpu/0/mhz`